 A small randomized controlled open label trial study of a TTP-based PEx protocol for children with TAMOF showed restoration of ADAMTS-13 activity in patients given PEx, with significant reduction in organ dysfunction and improved survival, compared to those with standard therapy (ref).
 While intriguing, the trial was not powered or designed to determine outcome.

 We sought to better characterize TAMOF as a clinical entity and responses with PEx in a broader multicenter population, and to inform further studies and a randomized controlled trial to determine outcome effects of PEx.
 To do so, we developed a multicenter network to enroll children with TAMOF.
-We hypothesized that: 1) children with TAMOF would demonstrate biochemical findings consistent with ADAMTS-13 deficiency and vWf multimer elevation; and 2) children with TAMOF receiving PEx would demonstrate greater improvement in PELOD scores than those receiving standard therapy alone.
+Eighty one children were enrolled in the cohort.
+We hypothesized that children with TAMOF receiving PEx would demonstrate greater improvement in PELOD scores and better survival than children receiving standard therapy alone.
+We also expected children with TAMOF to demonstrate biochemical findings consist with ADAMTS-13 deficiency and vWF multimer elevation.
+Biochemical data were available in a subset (approximately 69%) of the cohort.

 Materials and Methods